-Our Safeguarding Policy has been updated to meet the requirements of the latest relevant legislation:
+Our Safeguarding Policy has been updated to meet the requirements of the latest relevant legislation (see links below to access the relevant websites):

 - Working Together to Safeguard Children: A Guide to Inter-Agency Working to Safeguard and Promote the Welfare of Children